molevol-ub/Dysdera_silvatica_genome/README.md

 We can provide names of groups and path to assembly_summary ftp sites.
 The scripts downloads all the genomes available:

 For example: Bacteria & Virus.
-Provide a csv file
+Provide a csv file like:

         e.g. bash$ cat test.csv
         Virus,ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/viral/assembly_summary.txt
         Bacteria,ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/assembly_summary.txt

 Execute NCBI_downloader.pl to download genome information from each strain and using 3 threads.
+It would initially download the assembly summary file to then retrieve each entry.

         e.g. bash$ perl ./Dysdera_silvatica_genome/perl/NCBI_downloader.pl -file test.csv -summary -n 3 -genome